Table of Contents

 At the end of the day temporarily homeschooling your child due to school closures does not have to be overwhelming or daunting.
 You may get a little pushback from your child because they are home and don’t want to work, but it is absolutely imperative that they stay on top of their learning as to not undo the work that their teachers had been working on for the past school year.

-You can take these ideas into play as well for days where your child is off due to weather or other unexpected closures of school.
+You can take these ideas into play as well for days where your child is off due to weather or other unexpected school closures.
 Again, the moral of this is to make sure that the work that your child is doing to keep up with their school curriculum while being home is engaging, hands-on, and keeps them wanting to learn more.

-This is 100% how our children are currently learning and it is important that we keep up with that while they’re not being able to be into the walls of their schools.
+This is 100% how our children are currently learning and it is important that we keep up with that during school closures while they’re not being able to be into the walls of their schools.

 If you have any questions, feel free to comment below and I will absolutely get back to you on any type of ideas or snags you may have in trying to make this work for your family.